sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/1_Definition_of_Node.js/4_JavaScript_Runtime.md

 1. Responsibilities of an engine and the runtime are not clearly defined.
 The only concrete thing that can be said here is that a runtime is a complete/practical thing, whereas an engine is more of a compiler.
 2. I've used runtime to mean both (engine + "components of the runtime other than engine") and to mean "components of the runtime other than engine".
 Both are used interchangeably.

-In a nutshell, the engine is what converts the code to/from a language various parts of the runtime can understand.
-The runtime components that talk to the OS.
+- Let's visualize the components - the engine is what converts the code to/from a language various parts of the runtime can understand.
+The runtime components than talk to the OS.
 Diagrammatically:
 1. Engine <-- consumes JS
 2. Engine <--> Runtime
 3. Runtime <--> OS
 4. OS <--> Hardware
+5. Hardware <--> Outside world

+In a nutshell, a JavaScript runtime is a program that let's us run JavaScript outside the browser (in the real world - meaning "all terminal commands work").